Friday, November 1, 2013

 Lester Oh man!
 Yes!
 What I’ve been waiting for!
 We can sing ‘The Old Rugged Cross’ together and I can amuse myself by counting all the hairs coming out of their ears.

-Andy Look, I’ll be the first to admit Norma is a nightmare, okay?
-But she really seems to be trying this time.
+Andy I’ll be the first to admit Norma is a nightmare, but she really seems to be trying this time.
 Obviously, she wants you back.
 She says she needs a man in the house.

 Lester Uh-huh.
 Andy.
 Did I ever tell you about the last time I saw my moth—Norma?